Formula to Calculate Current Yield of a Bond

 Relevance and Use

-- The Investor who wants to make an effective investment decision would rely on the current yield formula to make a well-informed decision.
-Suppose an investor is considering making an investment and founds Bond A & B. The bond with higher is more attractive to the investor.
+- The Investor who wants to make an effective investment decision would rely on the current yield to make a well-informed decision.
+Suppose an investor is considering investing and finds Bond A & B. The bond with higher is more attractive to the investor.

 - It is always higher for a discount bond, as investors demand a higher yield for the amount of risk they are taking by investing in it.